banderlog/opencv-python-inference-engine/README.md

 ### Not really `manylinux1`

 The package is renamed to `manylinux1` from `linux`, because, according to [PEP 513](https://www.python.org/dev/peps/pep-0513/), PyPi repo does not want to apply other architectures.
-And compiling it for CentOS 2007 is pretty challenging and long and denies from using some of the necessary libs (like tbb).
+And compiling it for CentOS 5.11 is pretty challenging (there is no such lxd container plus I do not want to mess with docker) and denies from using some of the necessary libs (like tbb).
 Also, I suspect that it will be poorly optimized.

 ### Build `ffmpeg` with `tbb`